IBM/secure-bitcoin-wallet/README.md

 $ docker run -d -v ${WALLET_NAME}:/data -p ${PORT}:443 --name ${WALLET_NAME}-wallet secure-bitcoin-wallet
 ```

 Alternatively, you can use the following shell script in the `scripts` directory.
-The Docker selects an unused port as a default,
-except for a few predefined wallet names (e.g. charlie for 4431, devil for 4432, eddy for 4433).
-The script prints the port
-number assgined to the wallet if a container is created successfully.
+Docker selects an unused port as a default, except for a few predefined wallet names (e.g. charlie for 4431, devil for 4432, eddy for 4433).
+The script prints the port number assgined to the wallet if a container is created successfully.

 ```
 $ ./scripts/run-wallet.sh ${WALLET_NAME}